0

 Andrew “The day after Cynthia Jarrett’s death, tension between local people and the police carried on growing, culminating in a riot on the Broadwater Farm Estate.
 By midnight, PC Keith Blakelock was dead from knife wounds and two other police officers had sustained serious injuries.”

-“At the time there wasn’t a mainstream appetite within the UK for the kind of images I was making.
+"At the time, there wasn't a mainstream appetite within the UK for the images I was making.
 However, I got a much warmer response internationally and began to work with news magazines in Europe and the US.
-If I’m known for anything, it’s my work in Northern Ireland, although, again, the recognition for that came from outside of the UK.” – Andrew Moore.
+If I’m known for anything, it’s my work in Northern Ireland, although, again, the recognition came from outside the UK."

 Aftermath of the Broadwater Farm riot, 1985.